StefanHolst/opentap.homeautomation/Readme.md

 ### Sun-based Step
 This test steps runs all child steps when the sun goes up or goes down.
 This can be useful if you want all lights to turn off when the sun rises.

+### Future Scheduled Steps

+In the future we might add test steps that are triggered by other events.
+Such as temperature changes, button clicks, web hooks. etc.

+These should also be included for support in the Schedule Step.

 ## Create an OpenTAP TestPlan
 With the TestStep ready we can start creating an OpenTAP TestPlan.
 Which allows us to do all kinds of cool stuff with the lights.